Doctorlink is an online tool that connects to NHS clinical systems to enable you to:

 Direct access to the data is restricted to Doctorlink’s database administrators and analysts within the data science team.

-We may on occasion work with academic partners to evaluate our products or services and in such instances may need to share the pseudonymised information with them.
+We may on occasion work with academic partners to evaluate our products and support functions and in such instances may need to share anonymised information with them.

 We may publish the results of our analyses on our website, in printed documents or in peer-review journals.
 Details of individuals will not be identifiable in any published materials.
 Any statistical analysis produced is reviewed to ensure the risk of identification is removed which includes the suppression of statistically small numbers where necessary.